ila-w/fake-news-detection/README.md

    ```sh
    jupyter noteboook
    ```
-3. Once in Jupyter Notebook, click on "fake-news-detector.ipynb" to open the program file.
+3. Once Jupyter Notebook is running, click on "fake-news-detector.ipynb" to open the program file.

 ```text
 fake-news-detection/